 It was their cousin Jason Keshane, a youth at the time, who confessed to the murder.
 But the sisters, who are Saulteaux, remain behind bars serving a life sentence.

-Then high-profile advocates like exoneree David Milgaard, Kim Beaudin of the Congress of Aboriginal Peoples, and Sen. Kim Pate started lobbying for their release.
+In 2020, high-profile advocates like exoneree David Milgaard, Kim Beaudin of the Congress of Aboriginal Peoples and Sen. Kim Pate began lobbying for their release, after Odelia’s partner contacted Milgaard.

-Now that the review will move to its next stage, Lockyer says he will apply for bail for his clients in Saskatchewan.
-Odelia is on day parole and Nerissa, 48, recently had her parole revoked and is back in an institution in British Columbia.
+Now that the review is moving to the next stage, Lockyer said he will apply for bail for his clients in Saskatchewan.
+Odelia is on day parole and Nerissa, 48, recently saw her parole revoked and is back in an institution in British Columbia.

-Odelia, wearing a traditional ribbon skirt and clutching an eagle feather, spoke for both of them at Thursday’s news conference.
+Odelia, who was wearing a traditional First Nations ribbon skirt and clutching an eagle feather, spoke for both of them at Thursday’s news conference.

 “Thirty years is a long time,” she said.
 “That’s cruel and unusual punishment.